Elijah Coleman Bridgman: Early life

-Bridgman was born in Belchertown, Massachusetts to a Lieutenant Theodore Bridgman and his wife Lucretia (Warner) who owned a farm at Pond hill which had belonged to his father, grandfather, and great-grandfather, Ebenezer.
+Bridgman was born in Belchertown, Massachusetts to a Lieutenant Theodore Bridgman and his wife Lucretia (Warner) who owned a farm at Pond Hill which had belonged to his father, grandfather, and great-grandfather, Ebenezer.
+The home in which he was born remains standing on Bay Road, immediately south of Dwight.
 Elijah graduated from Amherst College (1826) and Andover Theological Seminary (1829).

 Missionary career in China

 In response to the urging of Robert Morrison of the London Missionary Society and the Christian American merchant David Olyphant, who offered free sailing passage, Bridgman was ordained and was appointed for service in China by the American Board of Commissioners for Foreign Missions on October 6, 1829 as their first appointee.
 In 1829 he sailed to China with David Abeel aboard the Olyphant & Co. owned ship Roman.
 They arrived in Canton on February 19, 1830, where they were welcomed by Morrison.
 Bridgman and Abeel studied Chinese and Elijah soon began the literary labors to which he devoted much of his life.
-In 1832 Bridgman started a mission press and began publication of "The Chinese Repository", which he edited until 1847.
+In 1832 Bridgman started a mission press and began publication of The Chinese Repository, which he edited until 1847.

 Bridgman preached in a church among the Factories on Whampoa (Huangpu), near Canton, his "simple, pious and judicious character" impressing William John, 9th Lord Napier of Merchiston, the First Chief Superintendent of the British Trade there, and, in September 1834, upon the latter's return to Macau, he particularly called upon Bridgman to attend upon him every evening in his last days before succumbing to typhoid.

 In the same year, Bridgman became the first joint secretary of the Society for the Diffusion of Useful Knowledge; he was a founder of the Morrison Education Society and its president for many years, and active in organizing the Medical Missionary Society of China (1838).
 From 1839 to 1841 he worked at Macau, preparing a Chinese chrestomathy to aid in language learning.
 During negotiations to secure American access to China, Bridgman assisted as translator and adviser from 1842 to 1844.